has shown that one to one online sessions offer many advantages

 for adults, is an unresolved need to rebel against constraints

 such as parental rules.
 Recognise the valuable leftovers

 so you can keep and nourish them and then work at changing

 those which simply get in the way.

-was talking about how hard it was with her former partner.
+about how hard it was with her former partner.

 " Sometimes he sounds like his father when he criticises

 me and I just can't help but fly off the handle at him.
 It's